 3. Set a spending limit for each category

 Setting a limit for each category is just as important as setting the actual budget itself.
 Making sure you know exactly what you’re willing to spend on gifts vs holiday food will further help you to stay on budget.
 If you’re a parent, you know your kids wish list bulges the closer Christmas gets.
-By setting a gift spend limit, this will keep you from going out Christmas Eve and grabbing the newest list item.
+By setting a gift to spend limit, this will keep you from going out Christmas Eve and grabbing the newest list item.

 Keep Reading: Frugal Shopping Myths Debunked